 Another Depression in the 1930s led to decreased support and more overcrowding in mental hospitals.
 World War II then meant further shortages of staff and inadequate funding.
 A number of male attendants/nurses were ex-military from WWI and getting too old to deal with the nature of the work.
 Nurses were required to do 12 hour shifts, with usually two days (or nights) on and then two days (or nights) off.
 The nurses supervised patient medication at meal times and helped to serve and clean up after meals.

 After WWII, migrants formed a large part of the mental health service workforce.
-Male and female patients were still separated with principally male nurses in the male wards and Matrons and nurses in the female wards.
+Male and female patients were still separated with principally male nurses in the male wards and Matrons (female) and female nurses in the female wards.
 In the 1950s up to two thirds of the nursing force was comprised of untrained ward assistants.

 ‘In the treatment of mental disorders, the nurse plays a most important part’ – E. Jones